danielharrell/does_music_move/does_music_move.md

 But to see this more clearly, consider again the beginning of "Twinkle, Twinkle."
-As I said, we hear a leap from the one tone to the five tone *within* the change of pitch from middle-C to
+As I said, we hear a leap from the one tone to the five tone *within* the change in pitch from middle-C to
 G. This description reflects another pair of topographical facts in our perception of notes, once we hear these notes in a musical context.
-The first such fact is that we hear movement from one note to another, without having to hear any notes between.
+The first such fact is that we hear movement from note to note, without having to hear any notes between.
 In the case of "Twinkle, Twinkle", we hear an initial leap from the one-tone to the five-, without having to hear the two-, three-,